 Otherwise, when it is just us in the house, she goes ‘naked’.
 It’s our preference, so Maggie stays as, well, Maggie.
 But then how do we deal with the mess?

 Luckily, she, like all birds, is quite routine orientated so we know where she likes to hang out when she is inside.
 I put down towels (preferably red or pink) where she normally likes to stand or sit, e.g. on the sofa, as these are easily washed.
-We have used, and still occasionally do use, incontinent pads (affiliate*), but as Maggie likes colour, and is more willing to sit on red or pink, we choose to use towels.
+We have used, and still occasionally do use, incontinent pads (affiliate*), but as Maggie likes colour, and is more willing to sit on red or pink, more often we use towels.

 A Girly Girl

 She also has a cushion that she has claimed as her own.
 In fact two, one in our living room, and one upstairs which she sleeps on.
+Both washable.
 Funny enough both are red, so we know she must obviously prefers this colour.

 Feeding and Mess